zzq2747/ResNet-Trainable-Activation-Functions/README.md

 ## Contact

-For any inquiries or further discussion regarding the research, figures, or tables, please reach out to ZhangZhiqing at 222309252018@zust.edu.cn.
+For any inquiries or further discussion regarding the research, figures, or tables, please reach out to ZhangZhiqiang at 222309252018@zust.edu.cn.

 ---

-This repository is maintained by ZhangZhiqing. © 2024.
+This repository is maintained by ZhangZhiqiang. © 2024.
 All rights reserved.